All cardboard boxes are 100% recyclable, no matter what their condition. However, some specific rules and preparation are required for recycling.

-The manufacturing of recycled cardboard results in 50% less sulphur dioxide being emitted into the environment.
-This leads to less air pollution and fewer toxins being released into the environment.
+The manufacturing of recycled cardboard results in 50% less sulfur dioxide being emitted into the environment.
+This leads to less air pollution and fewer toxins released into the environment.

 4. It can be Downcycled

-The fibers from a corrugated cardboard box can be recycled up to 25 times and once the cardboard has reached its limit, it can be downcycled into a thinner cardboard called paperboard (e.g. cereal boxes).
+The fibers from a corrugated cardboard box can be recycled up to 25 times, and once the cardboard has reached its limit, it can be downcycled into thinner cardboard called paperboard (e.g. cereal boxes).

 5. Saves Resources & Fossil Fuels